 City: Portland, OR

 Space is limited.
-If you're interested in attending, request an invite.
+If you're interested in attending, subscribe to updates.

 vCoder is a 501(c)(3) nonprofit with a mission to improve and expand computer science education by utilizing the unique qualities of immersive technologies and spatial computing.

 vCoder is first virtual reality computer science app that teaches coding while in VR.
 Created to immerse, engage, and inspire new programmers.